 LOFT CONVERSIONS LONDON

-Need a dormer loft conversion for teenager’s bedroom or just Velux room in roof for a guest room?
+Need a dormer loft conversion for teenager’s bedroom or just Velux room in the roof for a guest room?
 Looking to transform the unused attic to your own unique space?

-Once you have your plans in place call Right Build and we will organise a no obligation site visit with our surveyor and project manager to discuss your works.
+Once you have your plans in place call Right Build and we will organise a no-obligation site visit with our surveyor and project manager to discuss your works.

 We have the RIGHT team of experienced loft conversion specialists and skilled London builders who can carry out the work – to the last finishing touches.

-Additional family space is always a bonus whether it’s for a play room, home cinema or office.
-Master bedroom with walk in wardrobes, a new bathroom or bedroom en suite as attic conversion is the most natural home extension.
+Additional family space is always a bonus whether it’s for a playroom, home cinema or office.
+Master bedroom with walk-in wardrobes, a new bathroom or bedroom en suite as attic conversion is the most natural home extension.

 Property experts suggest an attic conversion adds an average of 20% to the value of your property.
 That makes converting a loft space a worthy investment.